Aids and adaptations

 The Occupational Therapist

 The Occupational Therapist will assess your needs and recommend adaptations.
 Social Services may pay for the adaptation with a Disabled Facilities Grant.
 If they don’t, you will go on our waiting list for adaptations.
 Our Property team will visit you when we are ready to proceed with the work.
-We aim to complete major adaptations within 12 months of receiving an Occupational Therapist’s referral, as long as funding is available.

 If we can’t adapt your home we will discuss other options with you, such as whether we can offer you another home that would meet your needs.
 If we can’t adapt your home due to financial reasons, we will talk to you about other options, such as finding you aids from an alternative provider.